 A Winter Treat

-Like a good stinky Muenster cheese or properly made crêpe, clementines used to be something one had to go to Europe to find.
-Their arrival at markets there is heralded with such high spirits and good cheer that it warms the gray, bone-chilling air.
+Like a good stinky Muenster cheese or a properly made crêpe, clementines used to be something one had to go to Europe to find.
+Their arrival at markets there is heralded with such high spirits and good cheer, that it warms the gray, bone-chilling air.
 The treasure of small gleaming oranges is a delicious antidote to winter.